A Resolution of the Diagonal for Smooth Projective Toric Varieties: Introduction

+Without additional hypotheses, the undeformed construction can fail.
+A counterexample can be constructed from a smooth complete toric surface with rays

+for which the degree-zero homology of the cellular complex has an associated prime $\langle y_0,y_1\rangle$, where $y_i$ denotes the $y$-variable corresponding to the $i$-th ray in the displayed ordering; in particular, $y_0$ and $y_1$ correspond to the rays $(1,0)$ and $(0,1)$, respectively.
+Hence the complex does not resolve the diagonal.
+This motivates imposing additional hypotheses, such as central symmetry, or working with a deformation parameter $\epsilon$ admitting a circuit-generic lift.

 The methods of \cite{bayer-popescu-sturmfels} run into trouble with extra vertices which appear in the smooth, non-unimodular setting.
-We use the floor function to give a new way to label vertices in a convex manner, and take care to show that we do yield the desired resolution.
+We use the floor function to give a new way to label vertices in a convex manner, and under the central symmetry hypothesis we show that this yields the desired resolution.